KeyCoderdev/theme_dark_and_light/README.md

 ## Licença

-Este projeto está licenciado sob a Licença XYZ - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto está licenciado sob a Licença KeyCoder.com.br

 ---